-- In addition, all three beams are directly involved in the rotational movements of the hands in the shoulder joint.
+- Also, all three beams are directly involved in the rotational movements of the hands in the shoulder joint.

 Separately, it should be said about the small muscle group called the rotator (rotational) cuff.
 Responsible for the rotation of the arm, the cuff is very easily injured – therefore, a high-quality warm-up before the load on the shoulders is required.

 The muscles of the shoulder girdle are directly involved in two of the three main basic exercises: bench press (receive dynamic load) and deadlift (receive static load).
-In addition, they are involved in such a basic movement as traction (barbells, dumbbells, in a block simulator), and in all directions.
+Also, they are involved in such a basic movement as traction (barbells, dumbbells, in a block simulator), and all directions.

 The accented basic exercise for the deltoid muscles is the bench press.
 It can be performed in several variations: standing, sitting, barbell, dumbbells, kettlebells, from behind the head and chest.
 Regardless of the option chosen, the load is received by all three bundles of deltoids – the difference lies only in its distribution.